AdguardTeam/VscodeAdblockSyntax/README.md

 Here are some useful links to help you write adblock rules.
 This list is not exhaustive, so if you know any other useful resources, please let us know.

-- Basic documentations for each syntax:
+- Basic documentations for each adblock syntax:
   - ADG _How to create your own ad filters_: https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters
   - uBO _Static filter syntax_: https://github.com/gorhill/uBlock/wiki/Static-filter-syntax
   - ABP _How to write filters_: https://help.eyeo.com/adblockplus/how-to-write-filters